langec4/MLSeniorProject/README.md

-# 🎈 Blank app template
+# 🎈 Welcome to our Senior Project!

 A simple Streamlit app template for you to modify!